“Das isch GC, di ewigi Nummer Eis

 English students in an educational institute in Geneva were the original players.

 The founding of the Grasshopper Club Zurich was initiated by an English student -Tom E. Griffith a young man who was in Zurich for schooling and sports training and brought the idea of playing football with him.
-The result was Switzerland’s most traditional and successful sports club and an institution that has developed over the years – the Grasshopper Club Zurich.
+The result was Switzerland’s most traditional and successful sports club and an institution that has developed over the years – Grasshopper Club Zurich.

 A small inn near Pfister’s grocery store was the place where youthful optimism came together with an idea.
 Imbued with an unstoppable enthusiasm of sporting enthusiasm the young men wanted to create a football club.